hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

   }
 ```

-This makes it suitable for things like unix filepaths.
+This makes it suitable for things like Unix filepaths.
 But we will explore better filepath types later.

 The name is maybe a little bit misleading.
 It can very well be used for large data as well, if you
 don't mind its strictness (the whole content is always in memory). **However, this type does not allow slicing**,
 unlike `Text` and `ByteString`, and so a lot of operations cause `memcpy`.
+This however has the advantage that we save
+2 words compared to e.g. `Text`, because we don't need an offset or length field.

 Interfacing with C FFI triggers memory copy as well, because we need pinned memory.